-As summarised in Section 5.5.1, REP 565 analysed various indicia, which support the commission's findings in relation to future importations from Russia.
-Section 4.3.1 of REP 565 also identifies various characteristics of the Australian market, which likely constrain, to some degree, the capacity to import ammonium nitrate, which further diminishes the likelihood of significant import penetration into the Australian market.179
+As summarised in Section 5.4.1 of this report, REP 565 analysed various indicia, which support the commission's findings in relation to future importations from Russia.
+Section 4.3.1 of REP 565 also identifies various characteristics of the Australian market, which likely constrain, to some degree, the capacity to import ammonium nitrate, which further diminishes the likelihood of significant import penetration into the Australian market.233 In REP 565 at Section 4.3.1, the commission noted that, while Australian industry members indicated that there are little to no structural impediments to importing ammonium nitrate, other interested parties argued that there were structural or cost impediments to importing ammonium nitrate.
+The commission considered that suppliers that are located geographically close to usage sites were able to mitigate some freight costs, storage costs and security and quality risks (ammonium nitrate degrades in quality the longer it is transported and therefore product performance can be compromised).
+Further, ammonium nitrate is a dangerous good and is subject to various regulatory and licensing requirements.234

+Orica Australia, in response to the submission from Glencore, stated that export prices to third countries were typically priced well below export prices to Australia (due to dumping measures) and that it was entirely plausible that imports from Russia could displace Australian industry sales.235 The commission notes, while this may be plausible, the relevant assessment is whether this is likely.

-The evidence before the commission does not support the suggestion that exports from Russia will substantially increase in the absence of measures, and will be at dumped prices.
-The commission notes that the last importation of ammonium nitrate from Russia occurred in August 2019 and that there have been no importations from Russia since then.
+Orica Australia noted that Russian exporters have established supply channels and history of exporting to Australia.236 The evidence before the commission, however, does not support a conclusion that exports from Russia will substantially increase in the absence of measures (or that they will be at dumped prices).

-The commission's further analysis of importations is included at Confidential Attachment 2.
+The commission notes that the last importation of ammonium nitrate from Russia occurred in August 2019 and that there have been no importations from Russia since then.237 The commission's further analysis of importations subsequent to the expiry of the measures and historical market share analysis is included at Confidential Attachment 2.

-Likelihood of Russian exports
+5.4.4 Finding

-The commission considers the import analysis completed in this preliminary report to be informative in assessing the likelihood of future exports from Russia.
+The commission considers the analysis completed in this report to be informative in assessing the likelihood of future exports from Russia.

-The commission considers that Russian exports of ammonium nitrate will likely recur at some point in the future in the absence of measures.
-The commission anticipates that in
+Ultimately, the commission considers that Russian exports of ammonium nitrate will likely recur at some point in the future in the absence of measures.
+However, although in the